In the early 1900s, the missionary Alice Seeley Harris produced what was probably the first photographic campaign in support of human rights.

 Anti Slavery International

 Anti-Slavery International works at local, national and international levels to eliminate all forms of slavery around the world.
 The Harris Lantern Slide Collection is owned by Anti-Slavery International, and currently managed by Autograph ABP.
-We have been working together since 2009 to share this important archive with a wider audience.

 International Slavery Museum, Liverpool